GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 We choose $d = 360$, corresponding to a $1°$ resolution.

-Higher numerical values indicate the presence of a source at this location.
+Higher spectrum numerical values indicate the presence of a source at this location.
-// TODO not sure how to pluralize DoA
-Those angles, being #acrpl("DoA"), are relative to the microphone array's orientation.
+Those angles, being #acrpl("DoA")s, are relative to the microphone array's orientation.
 A peak at $0°$ designates the presence of a source in front of the microphones.

-// TODO: insert figure

 *Multi-Source #acr("DoA") Encoding*
-//===== Multi source #acr("DoA") encoding
-//<sec:ssl:multi_source:method:doa_repr:gt_encoding>

 The dataset contains the #acr("DoA") values for each sample.
 We need to convert this list of scalar angular values to our spatial spectrum encoding format so that we can use it as a regression target.
 Numerous methods could be employed to achieve this.
-A first solution to this problem could be placing a pseudo-Dirac at the exact location of the source:
+A first solution to this problem could be placing a pseudo-Dirac at the exact location of the sources.

-// TODO: introduce Theta being the vector of DOA angles
-// TODO: introduce o(i)

 //$
 //  o(Theta)_i = sum_(k=1)^n_s bb(1)_(phi.alt_i = theta_k),
 //$

-$
+//
+//$
-  o(Theta)_i := cases(
+//  o(Theta)_i := cases(
-    1 #h(1cm) &"if" exists theta in Theta | phi.alt_i = theta,
+//    1 #h(1cm) &"if" exists theta in Theta | phi.alt_i = theta,
-    0 &"otherwise,"
+//    0 &"otherwise,"
-  )
+//  )
-$
+//$

-This approach can be enhanced to allow for a more consistent regression target.
+This approach can be enhanced to allow for a more robust regression target:
 $
   o(Theta)_i = cases(
     //display(max_(theta in Theta))